 Governing Board¶

-The Consortium will appoint a Governing Board as the governing body of the Directed Fund.
-The Governing Board will be comprised of representatives from membership as outlined in "Exhibit B" of the Bedrock Business Utility Fund Charter.
-See BBU Partnership Agreement.
+The business of the Bedrock Consortium is overseen by a Governing Board.
+The Governing Board is comprised of representatives from members as outlined in the Bedrock Consortium’s Charter.
+See the Bedrock Consortium Participation Agreement.

-Bylaws¶
+Governance Framework of the BBU

-The Governing Board is responsible for establishing and maintaining the governance framework for the operation and administration of the Bedrock Business Utility ("BBU") along with the bylaws for the Consortium.
-See BBU Partnership Agreement.
+The Governing Board is responsible for establishing and maintaining the governance framework for the operation and administration of the Bedrock Business Utility ("BBU") .
+See the Bedrock Consortium Charter.

 Membership

-The concepts outlined herein provide an informational synopsis for the operation of the Bedrock Business Utility and participation in the Bedrock Business Directed Fund Project.
+The concepts outlined herein provide an informational synopsis for the operation of the Bedrock Business Utility and participation in the Bedrock Consortium.
 The executable BBU Participation Agreement (the "Participation Agreement"), specifically Exhibit B and Exhibit C, supersedes this content.

 Utility Infrastructure Requirements¶